zikunz/tp/docs/DeveloperGuide.md

 ## 5.1.
 Running Tests

-There are two ways to run tests on eastLog.
+There are two ways to run tests on easyLog.

 Method 1: Using IntelliJ JUnit test runner <br>
 * To run all tests, right-click on the src/test/java folder and choose Run 'Tests' <br>